boazsegev/plezi-website/docs/guides/controllers.html.md

     registered? "identity_value"

-Read more at the <a href='http://www.rubydoc.info/gems/plezi/Plezi/Base/WSObject/SuperClassMethods#registered%3F-instance_method' target='_blank'>YARD documentation for this method</a>.
+Read more at the [YARD documentation for this method](http://www.rubydoc.info/gems/plezi/Plezi/Base/WSObject/SuperClassMethods#registered%3F-instance_method).

 ### The `placebo?` method (Websockets)